ava-cassiopeia/toast-controller/readme.md

 ### Basics

-To open a Toast, just called `ToastController.openToast()`.
+To open a Toast, just call `ToastController.openToast()`.
 The Toast will automatically close after 5 seconds (or a delay of your specification):

 ```